martbhell/gitpitch/PITCHME.md

 # ansible is a config management tool

- - similar to puppet, quattor, cfengine, salt
+ - similar to puppet, quattor, cfengine, salt, chef
  - no daemon, uses ssh for push mode or cronjob for pull

 #HSLIDE